Home Safety Seasonal Checklist

 Disaster Preparedness Kit

-Include water, food, flashlights, batteries, blankets, first-aid kit, and a portable radio.
+Include water, food, flashlights, batteries, blankets, a first-aid kit, and a portable radio.
 Once you’ve created the kit, use the semi-annual time change to check and restock contents.

 Family Emergency Plan